How Investors Use Energy Project Metrics to Make (Sustainable) Decisions

 2. Financial returns such as IRR and NPV

-3. Operational performance including capacity and reliability
+3. Operational performance including expected capacity, reliability, and system impact

-4. Ongoing tracking through dashboards and monitoring systems
+5. Ongoing tracking through dashboards and monitoring systems

 When these align, a project becomes investable.
 When they do not, it usually does not matter how useful the project actually is.